paxxydevv/pimine/README.md

 ![Version](https://img.shields.io/badge/version-0.2-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-**IMPORTANT** This is a solo project.
-Please create an issue if you wish to join this project.
-There might be a lot of bugs — we'd love it if you reported them to us.
-Thanks for your support!
-**How can you help me?**
-- If this helped you, please consider starring the repo!
-- Found a bug?
-Open an issue — I respond quickly!

 **PiMine** is a lightweight CLI tool that gets a fully working Minecraft Java Edition server running on your Raspberry Pi (3, 4, or 5) — or any Linux machine — in minutes.